 Impression expert Joey Mulinaro, who hilariously sounds more like Ed Orgeron and Nick Saban than the actual coaches do:

-New Orleans Saints quarterback Drew Brees got in on the craze:
+New Orleans Saints quarterback Drew Brees has gotten in on the craze:

 Former LSU OL Garrett Brumfield, who opted for the “Hold that Tiger!” chant: